Whatever your scientific interests, the Department of Biology and Earth Science has something to offer.

 - Many of the Otterbein faculty are practicing environmental scientists, so students can learn from skilled professionals.

-Travel with us to Costa Rica, Belize, South Africa, or China as part of the travel courses we offer or for independent research.
+Travel with us to Costa Rica, Bermuda, South Africa, or China as part of the travel courses we offer or for independent research.